 Skip to content

-Guest blog by Rebecca Garner, Serco Head of Environment, Energy and Sustainability
+Guest blog by Rebecca Garner, UK&E Head of ESG

 Headshot of Rebecca Garner with a map of the world in background

 At Serco, we put social value at the heart of everything we do.
-This means we are committed to addressing climate change through positive environmental action, such as achieving net zero across all our carbon emissions by 2050.
+This means we are committed to addressing climate change through positive environmental action, such as achieving net zero across all our carbon emissions by 2050 at the latest.

 That’s also why we have supported World Environment Day every year since 2010.
-It highlights the importance of our environmental responsibilities and reminds us all to be proactive in encouraging behaviour change, such as finding ways to reduce plastic pollution.
+It highlights to our colleagues the importance of our environmental responsibilities and reminds us all to be proactive in encouraging behaviour change, such as finding ways to beat plastic pollution.

 Here are just some of our innovative and effective plastic-pollution-beating initiatives carried out by our green ambassadors across Serco.

 • Single use is out.
-On many of our contracts we have prompted the review of single use plastic in our catering provision, including with catering suppliers.
-We have introduced environmentally friendly / biodegradable / compostable hot drink cups and removed single use plastic cups from water coolers, encouraging colleagues to use their own water bottles.
+Well ahead of the ban on single use catering items in 2024, our proactive Green Ambassadors led the change to introduce alternatives to single use plastics.
+On many of our contracts we have introduced environmentally friendly/biodegradable/compostable hot drink cups and removed single use plastic cups from water coolers, encouraging colleagues to use their own water bottles.
 On Northlink Ferries the use of single use plastic bottles has been eliminated.

 • Communication is key.
-With our clients Hart, Basingstoke and Deane Waste Services and University Hospital Southampton we developed communications strategies to increase recycling.
+With our clients Hart, Basingstoke and Deane Waste Services and University Hospital Southampton we developed communications strategies to increase recycling across the communities and hospitals that we work in.

 White clouds in the blue sky which spell out CO2